waternova/explainable_ML_public_policy/README.md

       + To install: cd Explainability/client; npm install

 * If using virtualenv, create a new virtualenv before running `pip install -r requirements.txt`
-* If using Anaconda, run `conda create --name explainableml`
+* If using Anaconda, run `conda create --name explainableml python=3.5` and `source activate explainableml`

 ### Deploying